ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 void readHandle(const boost::system::error_code& e, const std::size_t bytes, const std::istream &stream);
 ```

-declares the sample's `readHandle()`. `readHandle()` is called at the end of an asyncrhonous read operation.
+declares the sample's `readHandle()` function. `readHandle()` is called at the end of an asyncrhonous read operation.
 It prints out the number of bytes read from the serial port and the input stream's contents.

 Now, let's consider main.cpp, block by block.